metagenomics/metagenomics-tk/docs/tutorials/tutorial1/introduction.md

 	  * `-params-file` points to a configuration file that tells the Toolkit which analyses to run and which resources it should use.
 An example configuration file will be explained in the next section.

+      * `-resume` In some cases, you may want to resume the workflow execution, such as when you add an analysis.
+                  Resuming the workflow forces Nextflow to reuse the results of the analyses that the new analysis depends on, rather than starting from scratch.

 	  * `-ansi-log` accepts a boolean (default: **true**) that tells Nextflow on **true** to print every update as a new line on the terminal.
 If **false** then Nextflow prints a line for every process and updates the specific line on an update.
 We recommend to set **-ansi-log** to **false** because it is not possible to print all possible processes on a terminal at once when running the Toolkit.